xtone/SwiftAutoScreenShot/README.md

-# SwiftAutoScreenShot
+# UI SCAN SDK for iOS(Swift)

-"SwiftAutoScreenShot" is a library for semi-automatically creating and simultaneously sending screenshots of your app to the UI SCAN service
+"UI SCAN SDK for iOS(Swift)" is a library for semi-automatically creating and simultaneously sending screenshots of your app to the UI SCAN service

 ## Features